-The legal organization of a business is often driven by the number of parties owning the business.
+The legal organisation of a business is often driven by the number of parties owning the business.
 Sole proprietorship refers to a business owned by one person.
-In contrast, multiple owners of a company are legally organized as partnerships or corporations.
+In contrast, multiple owners of a company are legally organised as partnerships or corporations.
 Thus, the worth of a business reflects the aggregation of all (one or more) owner’s equity.

 This private form of ownership means that one person holds a company.
 The sole proprietor, or owner, has possession over all of the equity of the company.

 A partnership refers to a business with two or more owners/ partners.
 As a result, the owner’s equity appears as an aggregation of all partner’s equity.
 Each partner, or owner, possesses a separate capital account, including the partner’s investments, withdrawals, and corresponding share of the company’s net income / net loss from operations.

 Generally speaking, net earnings will be divided between the partners depending on the percentage of the business they own.

 Similar to partnerships, corporations are often formed with multiple equity owners.
 However, corporations differ from partnerships in that they provide legal liability protection to the owners which facilitates transferability of ownership interests.
 These numerous owners of a corporation are referred to as stockholders.